Religion in Russia: Christianity

-Abrahamic religions

-Christianity

 Russian Orthodox Annunciation Cathedral in Voronezh.

 Russia's largest religion is Christianity.
 Christianity was the religious self-identification of 47.1% of the Russian population in 2012.
 Other polls give different results: regarding the total number of Christians in Russia by 2020 the Pew Research Center counted 102,4 million people or 69,9% of the population (in 2011 it estimated 71%); in the same year 2020 the Levada Center estimated that 63% of Russians were Christians; in 2020 the Public Opinion Foundation estimated that 63% of the population was Christian; in 2011 Ipsos MORI estimated that 69% of Russians were Christians; and in 2021 the Russian Public Opinion Research Center (VCIOM) estimated that ~67% of Russians were Christians.

 Orthodox Christianity, including Old Believers, is the dominant religion of the country, and, besides it, Lutheranism also has had a considerable role in the multiethnic history of Russia.
 Evangelicalism and Catholicism (among Russians) are relatively recent additions to Christianity in Russia.